Programmable logic controller: Early methods of programming

-Many early PLCs were not capable of graphical representation of the logic, and so it was instead represented as a series of logic expressions in some kind of Boolean format, similar to Boolean algebra.
-As programming terminals evolved, it became more common for ladder logic to be used, because it was a familiar format used for electro-mechanical control panels.
-Newer formats, such as state logic and Function Block (which is similar to the way logic is depicted when using digital integrated logic circuits) exist, but they are still not as popular as ladder logic.
-A primary reason for this is that PLCs solve the logic in a predictable and repeating sequence, and ladder logic allows the person writing the logic to see any issues with the timing of the logic sequence more easily than would be possible in other formats.
+Many early PLC programming applications were not capable of graphical representation of the logic, and so it was instead represented as a series of logic expressions in some kind of Boolean format, similar to Boolean algebra.
+As programming terminals evolved, because ladder logic was a familiar format used for electro-mechanical control panels, it became more commonly used.
+Newer formats, such as state logic, function block diagrams, and structured text exist.
+Ladder logic remains popular because PLCs solve the logic in a predictable and repeating sequence, and ladder logic allows the person writing the logic to see any issues with the timing of the logic sequence more easily than would be possible in other formats.

 Up to the mid-1990s, PLCs were programmed using proprietary programming panels or special-purpose programming terminals, which often had dedicated function keys representing the various logical elements of PLC programs.
 Some proprietary programming terminals displayed the elements of PLC programs as graphic symbols, but plain ASCII character representations of contacts, coils, and wires were common.
 Programs were stored on cassette tape cartridges.
 Facilities for printing and documentation were minimal due to a lack of memory capacity.
-The oldest PLCs used non-volatile magnetic core memory.
+The oldest PLCs used magnetic-core memory.